 To understand the function of proteins in vivo, it is necessary to identify the constituents of supra molecular complexes precisely.
 Therefore, there are gradually increasing needs for the support to perform purification of protein complexes from tissues and cells, and to identify constituents of the complex and the target antigens in auto- immune diseases by mass spectrometry.
 This project was newly started in 2016 to respond to the needs.
-In 2018, one research were performed, and one is now scheduled in 2019.
+In 2018 and 2019, one research in each was performed, and one is now scheduled in 2020.